sangitakumari93911-design/sangita-demo/README.md

 # sangita-demo
-This is my first GitHub repository.
+This is my first Git repository.
+Author-Sangita Kumari